StrayChild01/mongoDB_pruebas/testo.md

     ```

     ```sql
-        SELECT LASTROWTS from BOWCTRL.LASTRUN
+        SELECT LASTROWTS
+        FROM BOWCTRL.LASTRUN
-        where schemaname = 'BOWXXXRAW' and tbname = 'DEMPEG' and process = 'WAFSUPDMD'
+        WHERE schemaname = 'BOWXXXRAW'
+         AND tbname = 'DEMPEG'
+         AND process = 'WAFSUPDMD'

     ```

     - Note: XXX='CPE', 'TFF', or 'SSP'"